Young Adult Dual Diagnosis Treatment

 The young lady at Rutgers had started abusing drugs at 14 and was in full blown addiction by 16.
 Her addiction caused her to have academic problems, difficult romantic relationships and family strife.
 Those three issues, on top of the drug use, led to a series of mental health diagnoses which got increasingly more severe and required more medication.
 After a careful review of her background, regular individual and group therapy, guidance on behavior change, it became apparent that the only mental health issue the young woman truly had was anxiety.
 They addressed this and after a few years, she became medication free.
 She graduated Rutgers with honors and is doing very well.

 More often than not, the co-occurring mental disorders that sometimes goes along with addiction goes overlooked or improperly treated in most traditional substance abuse treatment facilities.
-However, SOBA College Recovery understands that underneath most chemical dependencies lie various unresolved mental health issues.
+Nevertheless, SOBA College Recovery understands that underneath most chemical dependencies lie various unresolved mental health issues.
 We understand that some clients react adversely to traditional substance abuse treatment techniques because of these underlying mental health issues whether it be: low self-esteem or self-confidence, social anxiety, depression, or Attention Deficit-Hyperactive Disorder, just to name a few.

 At our facilities we provide a relaxing, stress free environment, which is essential for dual diagnosed clients.
-Our program is tailored to fit the lives of our clients in ways that have been tested and been proven successful in the past.
+Our therapeutic programs for young adults are tailored to fit the lives of our clients in ways that have been tested and been proven successful in the past.
 Each individual gets the attention they need, and the therapeutic treatment required throughout the changing phases of their stay with us.